 Many of our partners are online storage directories just like SpareFoot.
 These include selfstorage.com, selfstoragedeals.com, selfstoragefinders.com, onlineselfstoragedirectory.com, findstoragefast.com and many more.
 Customers find these websites in the same way that they would find SpareFoot and are able to place a reservation at your facility through any one of these sites.

 Moving Resource Partners

-Moving can be stressful, and fortunately there are lots of great web-based resources for people to make planning and price shopping a breeze.
+Moving can be stressful, and fortunately there are a lot of great web-based resources for people to make planning and price comparison a breeze.
 SpareFoot powers the storage options for many of these sites, including:

 - UShip.com - the leading online shipping marketplace